zohir19/pxe_boot/LDAP/connectAD.md

 # Connecting to AD
-This Document shows how you can connect to AD and use it to authentication users into your system
+This Document shows how you can connect to AD and use it to authenticate users into your system

 ## Ubuntu